6leetcode/6leetcode/questions/Algorithms/0406. Queue Reconstruction by Height/README.md

 <strong>Explanation:</strong>
 Person 0 has height 5 with no other people taller or the same height in front.
 Person 1 has height 7 with no other people taller or the same height in front.
-Person 2 has height 5 with one person taller or the same height in front, which is person 1.
+Person 2 has height 5 with two persons taller or the same height in front, which is person 0 and 1.
 Person 3 has height 6 with one person taller or the same height in front, which is person 1.
 Person 4 has height 4 with four people taller or the same height in front, which are people 0, 1, 2, and 3.
 Person 5 has height 7 with one person taller or the same height in front, which is person 1.